 We examine whether companies respond to the threat of knowledge spillovers by strategically increasing their engagement in corporate social responsibility (CSR).
-To obtain exogenous variation in the threat of knowledge spillovers, we exploit a natural experiment provided by the rejection of the inevitable disclosure doctrine by several U.S. states.
-Using a difference-in-differences methodology, we find that companies react to the increased threat of knowledge spillovers by increasing their CSR.
-This effect is stronger for companies i) closer to innovation hubs, and operating in industries that are ii) more R&D-intensive, iii) more competitive, and iv) have more attractive investment opportunities.
-Finally, we conduct a large-scale survey of knowledge workers that confirms the importance of CSR as a strategic tool to counter the risk of knowledge spillovers.
+To obtain exogenous variation in the threat of knowledge spillovers, we exploit a natural experiment provided by the rejection of the inevitable disclosure doctrine (IDD) by several U.S. states.
+Using a difference-in-differences methodology we find that, following the rejection of the IDD, companies significantly increase their CSR.
+Our proposed rationale is that CSR helps mitigate knowledge spillovers by i) reducing employees' propensity to join a rival firm, and ii) reducing employees' propensity to disclose the firm's valuable knowledge even if they join a rival firm.
+Evidence from a laboratory experiment, an online experiment, and a survey of knowledge workers is supportive of these arguments.

 Keywords: knowledge spillovers, corporate social responsibility, inevitable disclosure doctrine, difference-in-differences

 Suggested Citation: Suggested Citation